arafat04/bn-hi-MT-improvement-using-llm/README.md

 # bn-hi-MT-improvement-using-llm

-**The code and data for Llama-3.1 8b Instruct is in the folder: llama8b**
+**The data for Llama-3.1 8b Instruct is in the folder: llama8b and code for it has the commit comment specifying the model**

 This project tries to explore two things:
 1. Check the English concept state in the middle layer of a llm in the middle layers using **logit lens**.